opencounter/zoning/README.md

 ## Configuration

-In order to interact with the Zoning, please specify the auth token in an initializer:
+In order to interact with the Zoning gem, please set your API token in an initializer:

 **These fields are required.**